mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ## Testing the application

-Rather than acting on individual files, tests act on the initialised instance of the application.
+Rather than acting on individual files, tests act on the initialised application.

 __Example: A component test that depends on shared state__